Exihack/ProjetRansomware/Code Ransonware/README.md

-# A Propos
+# About

-Le code présent dans ce dossier est la version 2.1 du ransomware Pour l'utiliser, il est nécessaire d'avoir :
+This code is the version 2.1 of the ransomware
+To use it, you will need :

-* La version 3 de python
+* Python version 3
-* Une machine servant de serveur
+* A machine acting as a server
-* Une machine victime
+* A victim machine

-il faut aussi installer les bibliothèques suivantes :
+You will need also those libraries :

 * pip install cryptography
 * pip install cx-freeze

-Ce code sera amélioré pour accueillir de nouvelles fonctionnalités comme :
+This code will be improve to add new features like :

-* L'amélioration du code d'une manière générale
+* Improve the code in general

 # Notes

-* Le ransonware utilise un système de Threading pour accélérer le processus de chiffrement
-* La connexion entre la victime et client est chiffrée avec un socket TLS
-* Les fichiers chiffrés sont totalement perdus si la clé de déchiffrement n'est pas bonne
-* Pour éviter certains problèmes de compilations avec la GUI (module Tkinter), il faut deux fichiers DLL à la racine du dossier "tcl86t.dll" et  "tk86t.dll".
-Leurs chemins respectifs doivent être spécifiés dans le fichier "Setup.py"
-* Une icone est aussi nécessaire.
-Après la compilation, il suffit de l'ajouter dans le dossier et la nommer "icone.ico"

-# Ajout des nouvelles fonctionnalités
+* This ransomware uses a multi-threading system to improve the encrypt process
+* The connection between the client and the victim is encrypt with a TLS socket
+* The encrypt files are lost if the key is not the right one
+* To avoid some issues with the GUI (Tkinter module), you will need to add two DLL files at the root folder "tcl86t.dll" and "tk86t.dll".
+Their paths must be specify in the setup.py file.
+* An icon is necessary.
+You will need to add it in the new folder (created by setup.py) and named it "icon.ico"

+# Adding new features

-* Chiffrement des HDD externes
+* Encrypting external HDD files
-* Création de clés de registre (persistance du ransomware)
-* La suppression de la clé en mémoire (Reboot forcé de la machine, il faudra améliorer cette fonction)
+* Creating multiple registry keys (Persistence)
+* Removing the key from memory (unfortunately, you need to reboot the machine for that.
+It will be improved later)